 Notes for enabling Autonomous Data Guard:

 Autonomous Database generates the Enable Autonomous Data Guard work request.
 To view the request, under Resources click Work Requests.

-After you enable Autonomous Data Guard with a remote standby, download a new wallet.
-The wallet file you download from the primary database contains connection strings for both the primary region and the remote region database.
-The same wallet works after you switchover or failover to the remote region standby.
+After you enable Autonomous Data Guard with a remote standby, download a new instance wallet.
+The instance wallet file you download from the primary database contains connection strings for both the primary region and the remote region database.
+The same instance wallet works after you switchover or failover to the remote region standby.